 Who to appoint as legal representative?

 Stricter banking rules present foreign investors with a dilemma.
-Since the legal representative position comes with much power (e.g. the legal rep. is legally permitted to represent the company towards third parties including the government), many international companies wisely prefer to appoint someone from headquarters in this position.
-But then:
+Since the legal representative position comes with much power (e.g. the legal representative is legally permitted to represent the company towards third parties including the government), many international companies wisely prefer to appoint someone from headquarters in this position.

 - Travel to China is severely restricted due to Covid-19 regulations.
-Foreign executives can come to China but will need to complete a 2- or 3-week quarantine period which unfortunately cannot always be enjoyed in comfort.
+Foreign executives can come to China but will need to complete a two or three week quarantine period, which unfortunately cannot always be enjoyed in comfort.
 This means that in the end, appointing a foreign legal representative to a new subsidiary could delay the opening of the bank account and therefore the moment that the business can start operations.

 - The concept of a “legal representative for hire” – e.g. appointing a third-party service provider in this position, is rare in China.
 First, a company cannot be appointed in this position; it must be a natural person.
 Second, the legal representative potentially bears administrative and even criminal liabilities in relation to the company’s operations, which for an outsider is generally not acceptable (especially for one that lives and works in China).

-China is always changing, and the current trend is towards stricter compliance.
-This noticeably translates into stricter processes, including in relation to the opening of corporate bank accounts.
-Unfortunately, this also presents some foreign investors with new difficulties on how to arrange matters safely but efficiently.
-Foreign investors are recommended to plan ahead and seek appropriate advice from a service provider with the right level of experience.
+China is always changing, and the current trend aims towards stricter compliance.
+This noticeably translates into stricter processes, including those in relation to the opening of corporate bank accounts.
+Unfortunately, this presents foreign investors with new difficulties on how to arrange matters safely but efficiently.
+This is why foreign investors are recommended to plan ahead and seek appropriate advice from a service provider with the right level of experience.